-The Guaranty Trust Holding Company Plc (GTCo) board is beginning to lose faith in the leadership and capacity of the bank’s Managing Director, Miriam Olusanya after she failed to turn the bank’s fortunes around, BUSINESS LIVE quotes an inside source saying this.
+The Guaranty Trust Holding Company Plc (GTCo) board is beginning to lose faith in the leadership and capacity of the bank’s Managing Director, Miriam Olusanya, after she failed to turn the bank’s fortunes around, BUSINESS LIVE quotes an inside source saying this.

-It’s worthy of note that GTBank has enjoyed the patronage not only on account of its relatively impressive numbers over the years but also its spectacular service orientation and deliberate niche market positioning.
-Accordingly, GTBank Plc has been consistent in demonstrating its superiority over its peers in the banking industry.
+It’s worthy of note that GTBank has enjoyed the patronage not only because of its relatively impressive numbers over the years but also its spectacular service orientation and deliberate niche market positioning.
+Accordingly, GTBank Plc has consistently demonstrated its superiority over its peers in the banking industry.
 The bank, in addition, had also sustained its position as the highest-valued banking stock before now.
 For example, despite the pervasive volatility in the market, GTBank’s stock grew by 21.06 per cent from N29.20 on January 2, 2020, to N35.35 per share on November 20, 2020.
 Its profit before tax grew by 587.636% from N34.657 billion in 2008 to N234.095 billion by 2020.
 At the same time, total assets also grew by 437.174% from N920.493 billion in 2008 to N4.944 trillion in 2020.
 At the end of the same 12-year span, its net interest income jumped by 503.999% from N50.311 billion in 2008 to N253.668 billion in 2020.

 As a result of its successes, many organizations tried to model their operations after GTBank.
 Its compact disposition appeared to have yielded fruit.
-Some believe that the bank’s management style had even generated envy among its peers.
-Any time there was a comparison among the banks, the argument tended to favour GTBank more.
+Some believe the bank’s management style had even generated envy among its peers.
+Whenever there was a comparison among the banks, the argument tended to favour GTBank more.
 This truly mystified its operations and brand name over the years.
 This also prompted the likes of the Harvard Business School and Cranfield Business School to, as a result, carry out deep research on the effectiveness and uniqueness of the GTBank brand.

 Ironically, BUSINESS LIVE reports that all these have changed about the GTBank brand with the recent emergence of Miriam Olusanya as the bank’s head-honcho.
 It is now a sour, bitter, frustrating and nose-diving story.

 According to BUSINESS LIVE report, the claimed 23 years’ banking experience of Miriam Olusanya has, however, come into doubt over the crumbling fortunes of the bank thereby confirming fears of shareholders and industry who raised eyebrows over the forceful installation and appointment of Olusanya by Segun Agbaje, the immediate-past chief executive officer of the bank and current group chief executive officer of GTBank’s parent company, Guaranty Trust Holding Company Plc (GTCo).
 Shareholders had lamented why Agbaje chose Olusanya with less administrative experience and expertise ahead of the array/forays of more competent hands in the bank.
-They had also expressed worry about how Miriam, who is battling a case of a failed marriage, would be able to manage a big institution such as GTBank.
+They had also expressed worry about how Miriam, battling a failed marriage, would be able to manage a big institution such as GTBank.

 Recall that a boardroom crisis had erupted in GTBank after Segun Agbaje disengaged three competent executive directors and six general managers, in a shakeup exercise aimed at paving the way for the emergence of his candidate, Olusanya.
 Agbaje was said to have backed Olusanya believed to be his close associate ahead of the other most qualified directors in the bank.
-Competent sources and shareholders had disclosed that Olusanya, who was then in charge of the Wholesale Banking Division of the bank, lacked the adequate experience and technical skill to run the bank.
+Competent sources and shareholders disclosed that Olusanya, who was then in charge of the Wholesale Banking Division of the bank, lacked the adequate experience and technical skills to run the bank.

 But in one year, eight months of Olusanya in the saddle, the worries of shareholders and industry watchers have come to stare the bank in its face.
 This is because the bank has continued to stagger from one crisis to another with billions of naira lost while customers continue to dump the bank over poor services.